RichardLudwig/richardludwig.github.io/_posts/2021-12-27-review-udemy-cancer-biology-101 copy.md

 tags: [featured]
 ---

-This short <a href="https://www.udemy.com/course/cancer-biology-101/" target="_blank">Udemy</a> course may seem open to beginners, but some work is required before enrolling if you want to fully appreciate this course.
+This short <a href="https://www.udemy.com/course/cancer-biology-101/" target="_blank">Udemy</a> course may be open to beginners, but some work is required before enrolling if you want to fully appreciate this course.

 Although the course is only 1 hour long, you will need to be comfortable with the basics of biology.